w3f/polkadot-wiki/docs/learn/how-to/unstake-tokens.md

 #### Unbond all your tokens

 Navigate to the "Network" > "Staking Async" > "[Accounts](https://polkadot.js.org/apps/#/staking/actions)"page on Polkadot Developer Interface.
-If you want to unbond _all_ your funds, you need to chill your account first, i.e., stop nominating.
+If you want to unbond _all_ your funds, you need to chill your account first, that is, stop nominating.
 Click on the Stop button to the right of your account:

 [![](../../assets/how-to/65011122678.png)](https://polkadot.js.org/apps/#/staking/actions)